-Curiosities About São Bento - Bible5 - Your informative site
+Curiosities About São Bento - Your news and entertainment website

 By: Olivia Cristina

-São Bento is one of the best known saints today and is very important for the faithful of the Catholic Church.
+Saint Benedict is one of the best-known saints today and is very important to the faithful of the Catholic Church.
 Want to know a little more about him?
-Come with us and we'll tell you!
+Come with us and we’ll tell you!

 What is a Saint?

-A saint, saint (may be written as Saint (short for saint) is a person who, thank God, was preserved in his purity and was elevated to the status of spiritual intercessor with those he loves.
-Saints have been venerated by Christians since the ancient times, when people believed that they had the ability to interdict evil and protect animals Saints are also known as “bringers of good fortune” and intercede with God for a holy life.
+A saint (which may be written as Saint (short for saint) is a person who, thanks to God, was preserved in their purity and was elevated to the status of spiritual intercessor with those they love.
+Saints have been venerated by Christians since ancient times, when people believed they had the ability to interdict evil and protect animals.
+Saints are also known as “bringers of good fortune” and intercede with God for a holy life.

 Who Was Saint Benedict?